What is the aim of individual practitioner training?

 What do other practitioners say?

-- Despite already working in ways to support self-management, participants are able to identify ways to make it even more effective, often with surprising improvements in patient engagement.
+- Recognising they are already working in ways to support self-management, participants are able to identify ways to make it even more effective, often with surprising improvements in patient engagement.

 - An inspiring course that challenges current thinking and practice.

 - Participants enjoy hearing and learning from other practitioner’s experiences of using Bridges in practice during the follow-up workshop.